paradoxar/gopro-hero3-wear-os-remote/README.md

 This project is provided as a community example for older GoPro HERO3 cameras.

 Use it at your own risk.
-Always test the app in a safe environment before using it while riding, boating, driving, or operating equipment.
+Always test the app in a safe environment before using it while riding, boating, swimming, or operating equipment.

 This project is not affiliated with, sponsored by, or endorsed by GoPro.

 ## License
 MIT License

 ## Author